 Active listening

 An interview is a two-way conversation rather than simple questions and answers.
-Active listening means not just hearing what’s said, but understanding and responding appropriately.
+Active listening means not just hearing what’s said but understanding and responding appropriately.
 It involves:

 Paying attention and using body language to show you’re listening.